Starting a digital marketing agency can be confusing, can't it?

 For example, you don't need every SEO tool under the sun.
 You could spend $2000 – $3000 a month in recurring costs just from these tools.
 Half of which, you'll never even use.
 Instead choose one or two tools that do everything you need them to do (or you can use SERPed that does everything).

-There's also the problem that having investors and partners detracts from your ownership of the agency.
+There's also the problem that having investors and partners detracts from your ownership of your online business.
 The more people that are putting money in, or are sharing your company, takes away from what you actually own.
-You'll find the most successful agencies are the ones who knuckle down, go independent and turn themselves into a success on their own.
+You'll find the most successful agencies are the ones who knuckle down, go independent, build client relationships and turn themselves into a success on their own.